jamilurrahman12/proxmox/README.md

 ✅ How to Verify Virtualization is Enabled (MacOS)

-For Intel Mac: Open terminal and run the below command
+For Intel Mac: Open terminal and run the below command.

     sysctl -a | grep machdep.cpu.features

 Look for the feature flag VMX in the output.

 If VMX is listed → virtualization (Intel VT-x) is supported and enabled.

 If VMX is missing → your Mac’s CPU is too old to support virtualization.